 The biggest event of its kind in the state — if not the world — the Hood River Hops Fest features more than 60 fresh hop beers from dozens of Northwest breweries.
 Sample seasonal specials by Hood River locals like Double Mountain, Full Sail, and pFriem Family Brewers.
 The party also features live music, Willamette Valley wine, arts and crafts from local makers and a family-friendly play area.

 November/December Beer Festivals in Portland

 Since 2017, the annual holiday ZooLights display at the Oregon Zoo has gotten a grown-up spinoff.
-For one night every November, BrewLights takes over the zoo.
-Tickets include adult-only access to the festive display, along with samples from more than 40 local breweries.
+For two nights every November, BrewLights takes over the zoo.
+Tickets include adult-only access to the festive display and samples from local breweries.